-For many of us expats, it has been a long and complicated road to build a stable situation in Germany.
+For many of us expats, it has been a long and complicated road to build a stable situation in Germany, worthy of a permanent residence permit.
 You should be proud of yourself for achieving all this.
 However, in the back of the mind, there is always the feeling that our lives are hanging onto a visa tied to a company, a job or a type of career.

 To push this uneasiness away, it’s time to make it official and long-term: let’s get a our German permanent residence permit sorted!
 Only then are we able to think about the future, without any sword of Damocles hanging over our heads.

 This guide aims at giving you an overview on the topic.
 Brew yourself some coffee: it’s a long read!